hmslima/sambahsacompletegrammar/sambahsa.md

 Resumming: through the subchapter where the word is found you can deduce in what context this word can be used.

-Actually for you expand your vocabulary – and consolidate your knowledges of grammar – it's essential that you read, listen and practise the language.
+In order to you expand your vocabulary – and consolidate your knowledges of grammar – it's essential that you read, listen and practise the language.